-- No Class.
-Required conferences.
-Conferences are held in my office, PH 434.
-(1 point if you come, -10 if you miss conference) - Bring a clean copy of the draft of your paper (5 points) - Post the draft in the "Research Paper Conference Draft" forum.
+- Draft 2 of Research Paper Due.
+The paper should be complete with works cited page.
+Bring a clean copy to class.
+(5 points, -5 if no paper or no changes) - Post a copy in the "Research Paper Draft 2" forum.
 See handout for instructions.
 (1 point if posted, -5 if not)

-- Last Class. - Final Draft of the Research Paper is due.
+- LAST CLASS. - Final Draft of the Research Paper is due.
 See Checklist for Research Paper in the handouts section for envelope contents.
-300 points. - Submit the final draft to Turnitin.com.
-(1 point for doing, zero on paper if not completed) - Post a copy of the paper in the "Research Paper Final Draft" forum.
-(1 point if posted, -5 if not) - Post a copy of the paper in the "Research Paper Dropbox."
-This copy is what will be graded.
-(1 point if completed, -5 if not) - Please rename the file according to this convention: Lastname_Firstname_102_p3.doc or .rtf. (-2.5 if not renamed)
+300 points. - Post a copy of the paper in the "Research Paper Final Draft" forum.
+(1 point if posted, -5 if not)